apollographql/federation/docs/source/migrating-from-stitching.md

 We recommend setting up the Apollo Server gateway alongside your existing schema-stitching gateway.
 Depending on your infrastructure, you might even want to run both in the same process to support dynamically routing traffic through one gateway or the other.

-To enable managed configuration with Apollo Studio, set the `APOLLO_KEY` and `APOLLO_GRAPH_REF` environment variables when you start up your Apollo Server gateway, and do not provide the `supergraphSDL` or `serviceList` constructor option to `ApolloGateway`.
-For details, see the [Apollo Studio documentation](https://www.apollographql.com/docs/studio/managed-federation/setup/).
+To enable managed configuration with GraphOS Studio, set the `APOLLO_KEY` and `APOLLO_GRAPH_REF` environment variables when you start up your Apollo Server gateway, and do not provide the `supergraphSDL` or `serviceList` constructor option to `ApolloGateway`.
+For details, see the [GraphOS Studio documentation](https://www.apollographql.com/docs/studio/managed-federation/setup/).

 After your gateway is set up, you can make direct queries to it that are routed to the correct subgraphs.